 As Hip-Hop from the U.S. was moving towards the more laid back gangsta G-funk sound, the UK was upping the tempo into a blood-pumping angst with its sights set on white middle-class England.
 The result became referred to as ‘Britcore’ and is epitomised by groups like Hijack, Hardnoise, and Gunshot.

-Britcore was characterised by rough up-tempo beats and aggressive hard-hitting raps that were fuelled by a climate of inequality and racism which had left many inner city kids feeling fucked off with the idea of being a British citizen.
+Britcore was characterised by rough beats and aggressive hard-hitting raps that were fuelled by a climate of inequality and racism which had left many inner city kids feeling fucked off with the idea of being a British citizen.
 However, at the same time another hi-tempo sub-culture resonating with a young inner-city crowd was also on the rise: Acid House.

 Britcore and Acid House shared a similar anarchic punk-rock ethic, with their DIY protagonists both rebelling against the mainstream (albeit with contrasting messages of pessimism and optimism).
 As the two scenes grew, it was inevitable that their common themes would cross-pollinate and ultimately begin to create something new.